Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 root@pc:~# dd bs=4M conv=fdatasync status=progress if=path/to/input.iso of=/dev/sdd
 ```

-You can also use **sudo** to run privileged commands. `sudo dd bs=4M ...` is equivalent to the previous example.
+You can also use **sudo** to run privileged commands. `# sudo dd bs=4M ...` is equivalent to the previous example (do not type the `#` character which indicates the command must be run by the **root** user).

-In Ubuntu the root user does not have a password.
+In Ubuntu the root user does not have a password by default.
 Sometimes using **sudo** all the time is inconvenient, specially when you need to use many privileged commands in a row.
-To become the user `root` you can type `sudo su`.
-To exit the **root** session and return to the unprivilieged user session type `exit`.
+To become the user `root` you can type `$ sudo su`.
+To exit the **root** session and return to the unprivileged user session type `exit`.

 ### User name and HTPC computer name

-When you install Ubuntu Linux you are asked for a regular or unprivilieged user name.
-In this guide I use the `kodi` user name.
-The home directory is `/home/kodi`.
-Note that you can choose the user name you want, however **BE AWARE** you will need to change some configuration files.
+When you install Ubuntu Linux you are asked for a regular or unprivileged user name.
+In this guide I use the `kodi` user name with home directory `/home/kodi`.
+Note that you can choose the user name you want, however **BE AWARE** that you will need to change some configuration files and file path names to mach the user name.

-In this guide the HTPC computer will be named `htpc`.
-Again, you can use the named you want but pay attention because you will to change some commands and/or configuration files.
-For example, to connect to your HTPC computer using SSH you can user `kodi@htpc` where `kodi` is the user name and `htpc` is the HTPC computer name.
-If you used different values for the user name or computer name you will need to change or adapt the instructions of this guide accordingly.
+In this guide your HTPC computer will be named `htpc`.
+Again, you can use the name you want but pay attention because you will need to change some commands and/or configuration files to match your HTPC name.
+For example, to connect to your HTPC computer using SSH you can use `kodi@htpc` where `kodi` is the user name and `htpc` is the HTPC computer name.
+If you use different values for the user name or computer name you will need to change or adapt the instructions of this guide accordingly.

 ## Preparing the installation media